cmolodo/covid-19/README.md

 https://www.placer.ca.gov/6448/Cases-in-Placer
 Live data entered as of 2020-03-19, backfilled using JHU data, press releases, and WaybackMachine archive snapshots.
 Note that new data is only guaranteed to be released Mon/Wed/Fri.

-Website came down over the weekend after 2020-03-20.
-Number of cases for 2020-03-21 probably correct but can't be confirmed, no WaybackMachine snapshot available and website still lists cases as of 2020-03-20.
+Website unavailable in MA from 2020-03-22 to 2020-03-23.
+Number of cases on 2020-03-23 based on other data reporting websites, in theory pulling from the same source.

 #### Solano County
 http://www.solanocounty.com/depts/ph/ncov.asp
 Live data entered as of 2020-03-19, backfilled using press releases and WaybackMachine archive snapshots.
 (No JHU data available for this county.)

+Data for 2020-03-26 not available, PDF with data corrupted.

 ### Massachusetts